Longhouse Design

 Vikings were the people from Scandinavia, currently Denmark, Norway, and Sweden.
 During the 8th to 11th centuries, they left their mark of being raiders and traders.
 The rise of the Viking age had proved to be beneficial for technology, military, and cultural advancements.
-One of the popular aspects of their history is the houses they lived in, known as Viking longhouse.
+One of the popular aspects of their history is the houses they lived in, known as Viking longhouses.
 These houses were made up of timber frames, wattle, and daub walls, and thatched roofs.
 They are evidence of the beautiful yet smart architecture of that period.
 Today, it is a site of amusement for tourists and a chance to experience the life of Vikings in real.
 We will be discussing more the longhouses in this article.
 Let’s dive into the world of Vikings and their everyday life to get a detailed idea about their lifestyle.

 # Longhouse Design

 The longhouse has a unique and impressive design with varying sizes.
-The width of the viking longhouses was around 5-7 meters in the middle and 15-75 meters long.
+The width of the Viking longhouses was around 5-7 meters in the middle and 15-75 meters long.
 The sizes may be different, but the basic construction remained the same.
 The houses were given the shape of a boat as the walls were made a bow.

 Usually, there were no windows for light to enter, so; it would come through the vent designed to let out the smoke.

 The houses were divided into sections to carry out different work in different sections.
 Inside the house, along the wall, were wooden benches used to sit or sleep.
 One can say that the Viking longhouse was very structured and well planned.
 Generally, one section of the house was reserved for animals in winter as there were no separate buildings for them.
 Longhouses can literally take you back in time with their aesthetic and authentic vibe.